apache/pulsar/site2/docs/getting-started-standalone.md

 ### System requirements

 Currently, Pulsar is available for 64-bit **macOS**, **Linux**, and **Windows**.
 To use Pulsar, you need to install 64-bit JRE/JDK.
-For the runtime Java version, please refer to [Pulsar Runtime Java Version Recommendation](https://github.com/apache/pulsar/blob/master/README.md#pulsar-runtime-java-version-recommendation) according to your target Pulsar version.
+For the runtime Java version, see [Pulsar Runtime Java Version Recommendation](https://github.com/apache/pulsar/blob/master/README.md#pulsar-runtime-java-version-recommendation) according to your target Pulsar version.

 :::tip